-We have broad discretion in the use of the net proceeds from our IPO and may not use them effectively.
+We have broad discretion in the use of our cash and cash equivalents and may not use them effectively.

-We will have considerable discretion in the application of our existing cash, including the net proceeds from our IPO.
+We will have considerable discretion in the application of our existing cash and cash equivalents, including the net proceeds from our IPO.
 We expect to use our existing cash to fund research and development activities and for working capital and general corporate purposes, including funding the costs of operating as a public company.
-In addition, pending their use, we may invest the net proceeds from our IPO in short-term, investment-grade, interest-bearing securities.
+In addition, pending their use, we may invest our existing cash in short-term, investment-grade, interest-bearing securities.
 We may use these proceeds for purposes that do not yield a significant return or any return at all for our stockholders.